 Thinking Like The LSAT

 So yeah, these are assumption questions, but you are trying to identify the passage author’s assumptions, not make your own.
 Remember that.
+While you can make common sense assumptions on the LSAT (the sun is visible only during the day, water makes things wet, etc.), do not bring in your own assumptions about things that are not necessarily common knowledge or may not always be true.

 Now all the general advice in the world won’t help you avoid all the traps that necessary assumption questions can set for you.
 Luckily, there is a good tool at your disposal to identify the necessary assumption.
 You may have already noticed us using it, but let’s spell it out now.